asheeshcric/blog/_posts/2019-05-15-practical-aspects-of-deep-learning-part-1.md

 description: In order to improve a deep neural network that you built, you need to understand the practical aspects of Deep Learning and Neural Networks.
 ---

+Deep Learning is a subset of Machine Learning which has come to evolve highly in the past few years.
+It involves neural networks with the number of hidden layers greater than one, hence the term **"deep"**.
+The basis of a neural network in deep learning is **Logistic Regression** and one should understand it well before moving ahead constructing neural networks.
+Following are a few basic terminologies and their explanations that are vastly used in deep learning.
+This should give you a basic understanding of how a deep neural network is trained and the strategies to make it efficient.

 ### 1. Train/dev/test sets

 - Generally, when training a neural network, we divide the entire dataset into three parts: